 In response to this essay question, you’d need to discuss both opinions (one in each paragraph) and give explanations and examples to support each one.
 You’d also have to say which one you agree with.
 You can do that within the body paragraph.

-The problem/solution essay question presents you with an issue which you need to discuss and then provide possible solutions for.
-For example:
+The problem/solution essay question presents you with an issue that you need to discuss and then provide possible solutions for.
+Here’s an example:

 The overpopulation of urban areas has led to numerous problems.
 Identify one or two serious ones and suggest ways that governments can tackle these problems.

-Here you would talk about the problems caused by overpopulation in the first body paragraph, and suggest some government-led solutions in the second body paragraph.
+Here you will talk about the problems caused by overpopulation in the first body paragraph, and suggest some government-led solutions in the second body paragraph.

 In the double question essay, you’re actually asked two questions, and you need to make sure you answer both.
 For example:

 Here you have two questions to answer.
-1. Why are people traveling more than before.
-2. What are the benefits of traveling.
-You should spend one paragraph on answering each question.
+1. Why are people travelling more than before?
+2. What are the benefits of travelling.
+You should spend one paragraph answering each question, it is essential that you don’t forget the other one!

 IELTS Writing Topics: Some ideas